Sarani1612/milestone-project-2/README.md

 - all photos are free stock photos from [Unsplash](https://unsplash.com/) and [Pexels](https://www.pexels.com/).
 - the social media icons are from [Font Awesome](https://fontawesome.com/).

+Thanks to my sister, Erika, for extesive testing of the website, especially of the contact form.

 *This website has been designed for educational purposes only*